American Rifleman: History

 Arthur Corbin Gould, an avid shooter and member of the Massachusetts Rifle Association, published The Rifle in 1885 as an effort to focus discussion on the sport of rifle shooting.
 The Rifle later changed its title to Shooting and Fishing in 1888, branching out into other outdoor sports.
 In 1894, while the magazine was titled Shooting and Fishing, Gould attended the National Rifle Association matches held at Sea Girt and was impressed with the level of competition, leading him to write several editorials urging the public to join.
-This call eventually led to the revitalization of the National Rifle Association and established a Board of Directors to help manage the nationwide organization.
+This call eventually led to the revitalization of the NRA and established a board of directors to help manage the nationwide organization.

 Following Gould's death in 1903, Shooting and Fishing deteriorated.
 There had been no official connection between the NRA and the magazine, but Gould's prominence in the shooting world had helped establish and lend credibility to the organization as it tried to gain national footing.
 In 1906, James A. Drain, then Secretary of the NRA, purchased the magazine and renamed it Arms and the Man, becoming its editor and publisher.
 Two years later, as President of the NRA, Drain moved both the magazine and the NRA—officially two distinct entities—back to Washington D.C. in order to establish closer ties with the political aspects of rifle shooting.
 Though there was still no explicit tie between the magazine and the NRA, their relationship was extremely close.